bionic/bionic/README.md

 1|2021-01-22 20:46:21.696934+03:00|2021-01-22 20:46:21.696934+03:00||Seva|How I Met Your Mother: Season 1: "Come On"|Apple iPhone XR|RU|2020-12-30 20:14:21+00:00
 ```

-Alternatively, you can use [datasette](https://github.com/simonw/datasette) to build a web ui to view and query data:
+Alternatively, you can use [datasette](https://github.com/simonw/datasette) to build a web UI to view and query data:

 ```bash
 $ datasette serve db.sqlite